Species Trees Forcing Parsimony to Fail: Numerical Experiments. Performance of Unrooted MRP for 5-Taxon Species Tree Inference.

+To study the 5-taxon case further we need to use Coalescent Theory.
 The coalescent model, introduced by Kingman in \cite{Kingman}, describes the coalescence of lineages as we move backwards in time within a single species (Note that in biology the understanding of the word `species' may vary.
 Here we use this word in the same meaning as `population').
-By ``gluing" together such species or populations to form a tree, one gets the Multi-species Coalescent Model, which describes the production of gene trees within species trees. \end{multicols}
+By ``gluing" together such species or populations to form a tree, one gets the Multi-species Coalescent Model, which describes the production of gene trees within species trees.